 1. If you don’t take it and it works – you get angry at yourself saying why didn’t I do it

-2. Back testing – with these set ups can tell you why it worked or how often it doesn’t.
-If it works more than it doesn’t, you will have plenty of opportunities to take these same trades again on another day.
+2. Backtesting – with these trading setups can tell you why it worked or how often it doesn’t.
+If it works more than it doesn’t.
+You will have plenty of opportunities to take these same trades again on another day.

 NOTE – backtest at least 30-45 days (if not more).